L-o-A/SmartContracts/contracts/Readme.txt

 This contract is for Capsule Staking
-Logic: LOA casules needs to be staked along with LOA tokens to be eligible for revelaing the underneath NFT.
+Logic: LOA capsules needs to be staked along with LOA tokens to be eligible for revelaing the underneath NFT.
 User in order to have an NFT, needs to have a capusule.
 Stake the capsule.
 Then he can open the capsule via NFT contract to get NFT.

 constructor(loaContract)